akhilthirunalveli/KnowMyStatus-KMS/README.md

 ### Prerequisites

-Here's what you need to be able to run Papermark:
+Here's what you need to be able to run KMS:

 - PHP
 - PostgreSQL Database / MYSQL